gstonge/gstonge.github.io/software.md

 ---
 layout: notitle
-title: Projects
+title: Software
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: A growing collection of your projects.
 ---

 {% for project in site.projects %}